 Toronto is the capital city of the province of Ontario and the largest city in Canada by population.
-Toronto is a centre of business, finance, arts, and culture, and is recognised as one of the most multicultural and cosmopolitan cities in the world.
-Its diverse cultural institutions, which include numerous museums and galleries, entertainment districts and national historic sites.
+Toronto is a center of business, finance, arts, and culture, and is recognized as one of the most multicultural and cosmopolitan cities in the world.
+Its diverse cultural institutions, which include numerous museums and galleries, entertainment districts, and national historic sites.

 - Country: Canada

 - Capital: Ottawa

 - Languages: English & French

 “Patience is a tree whose root is bitter, but its fruit is very sweet.”

 Photo Credit: By Rob Sinclair (Toronto by nightUploaded by Skeezix1000) [CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons